docker/docs/desktop/install/fedora.md

 - Sets the capability on the Docker Desktop binary to map privileged ports and set resource limits.
 - Adds a DNS name for Kubernetes to `/etc/hosts`.
 - Creates a symlink from `/usr/local/bin/com.docker.cli` to `/usr/bin/docker`.
   This is because the classic Docker CLI is installed at `/usr/bin/docker`.
-The Docker Desktop installer also installs a Docker CLI binary that includes cloud-integration capabilities and is essentially a wrapper for the Compose CLI, at`/usr/local/bin/com.docker.cli` and then creates a symlink to the classic Docker CLI at `usr/bin/docker`..
+The Docker Desktop installer also installs a Docker CLI binary that includes cloud-integration capabilities and is essentially a wrapper for the Compose CLI, at`/usr/local/bin/com.docker.cli`.
+The symlink ensures that the wrapper can access the classic Docker CLI.

 ## Launch Docker Desktop